Choosing Colors and Prints for Quilting and Patchwork

-Choosing fabrics for quilts can be a fun process, but so many times quilters are frustrated by this experience.
+Choosing fabrics for quilts can be a fun process, but so many times quilters are frustrated by this experience because there are so many options.
+How do you choose the right fabrics?
 Looking around at all the fabulous fabric in a quilt shop can be a daunting challenge.
 It becomes even more daunting when the shop organizes fabrics by color instead of collection.
-How do you find just the right red? or Blue?
+How do you find just the right red or blue?
 Certain prints catch the eye, but do they go together with anything else?
 Will these look good in a quilt?
 Maybe you need a particular color, but when you get it home it just doesn't look right, and you don't know why.
-So today, let's talk about how to choose colors and fabrics so you are confident your quilts will turn out the way you want.
+So today, let's talk about how to choose colors and fabrics.
+Read this guide so you are confident your quilts will turn out the way you want.

 You do need to know just a bit of color theory.
-You probably already know that red, blue and yellow are primary colors because they can be combined to make the other colors.
+You probably know that red, blue, and yellow are primary colors because they can be combined to make the other colors.
 Red and blue give you purple, as blue and yellow make green.
-Colors forming an equilateral triangle on the color wheel like red, yellow and blue are called triadic, and will go together well.
-Purple, orange and green are also triadic.
-Choosing complementary colors which are opposite each other on the wheel, like magenta and lime, will usually go together.
-Analogous colors are next to each other within a base color like yellow-green, yellow and yellow-orange.
-These are nice in a single color focus quilt, or a two tone with scrappy bits of analogous color with a background white or black.
+Colors forming an equilateral triangle on the color wheel like red, yellow, and blue are called triadic and will go together well.
+Purple, orange, and green are also triadic.
+Choosing complementary colors that are opposite each other on the color wheel, like magenta and lime, will usually go together.
+Analogous colors are next to each other within a base color like yellow-green, yellow, and yellow-orange.
+These are nice in a single-color focus quilt, or a two-tone with scrappy bits of analogous color with a background of white or black.
 The pure colors are called hues.
 The intensity of color is called saturation.
 Warm colors are on the red-yellow side, while cool colors tend to the blue side.

 A few more definitions will help understand the difference within a color range.
 A tone is a color hue that appears to have grey added to it to mute the color.
 A tint is a pastel color, one that appears to have white added to it.
 It is great to understand the concepts, but you may feel it doesn't help much in the fabric store.
 Why is that?
 Because there is more to color than just color.